Yau Ma Tei

 Yau Ma Tei is an area in the Yau Tsim Mong District in the south of the Kowloon Peninsula in Hong Kong.

 Name

 Yau Ma Tei is a phonetic transliteration of the name 油麻地 (originally written as 油蔴地) in Cantonese.
-It can also be spelt as Yaumatei, Yau Ma Ti, Yaumati or Yau-ma-Tee.
+It can also be spelt as Yaumatei, Yau Ma Ti, Yaumati, Yaumáti or Yau-ma-Tee.

 Yau (油) literally means "oil", Ma (麻 or 蔴) can either refer to "sesame" or "jute", and Tei (地) means "field" or "open ground".
 Hence, Yau Ma Tei can be interpreted to mean either "oil-sesame field" or "oil and jute ground".
 This dual-interpretation is perhaps the reason for there being two explanations for the origin of the place name.

 Geography

 Dundas Street marks the north border of Yau Ma Tei with Mong Kok and Austin Road its south border with Jordan and Tsim Sha Tsui.
 To its west is Victoria Harbour and its east the hilly region of Ho Man Tin.

 Southern Yau Ma Tei was traditionally known as Kwun Chung, but came to be called Jordan after the completion of Jordan MTR station at its heart.